pedrodesu/node.js-typescript-boilerplate/README.md

 The code inside src/ is just for testing purposes.
 Since you already verified it is working, modify it as you wish.

-> You might also want to populate package.json with custom values, or perhaps remove or change any integration
+> You might also want to populate package.json with custom values, or perhaps remove or change any integration.

 <h2>Scripts usage:</h2>